ModusCreateOrg/protractor-data-provider-example/README.md

 # protractor-data-provider-example
 Example project for blog post on using Protractor and Jasmine Data Provider to iterate over the same test spec with different test data.

+Check out the tutorial that goes along with this repo!

 ## Setup
 After cloning, do an npm install from the root directory